gaopeng32/auto-quiz/README.md

-# Python script for automatic question-answer search
+# A Python tool for automatic question-answer search

 ## Prerequisite: